rudrakshkapil/CMPUT622-Project/README.md

 # A Study on Utility, Privacy, and Fairness in GAN-generated synthetic data

-This is the code repository for the UofA CMPUT 622 Group Project titled "A Study on Utility, Privacy, and Fairness in GAN-generated synthetic data".
+This is the code repository for the UofA CMPUT 622 Group Project titled "Studying  Utility, Privacy, and Fairness in GAN-generated synthetic data".

 Group members:
 1. Rudraksh Kapil - rkapil@ualberta.ca